Jailsonjpo/uber/README.md

 ## Connecting the application to the server-

-Follow the instructions on the <a href="https://firebase.google.com/docs?authuser=0">Firebase</a> website to add the Firebase Cloud Firestore database to the project.
+Follow the instructions on the <a href="https://firebase.google.com/docs?authuser=0">Firebase</a> website to add the Firebase Realtime Database to the project.